-I love to support Canadian businesses and original ideas, so I went online to browse their collection, and feel in love with the casual and outdoorsy style of the clothing line.
+I love to support Canadian businesses and original ideas, so I went online to browse their collection, and fell in love with the casual and outdoorsy style of the clothing line.
 The collection is available in many stores across the country but I chose to buy online—this is the perks of ordering from a Canadian company, shipping doesn’t cost an arm and a leg!

 I picked two items:

-- Take Flight, a navy blue tank top featuring a feather
+- Take Flight, a navy-blue tank top featuring a feather

 - Lakamo, a charcoal hoodie, featuring the “10” logo

-The buying and checkout process was straightforward and I was given the choice between paying with a credit card or with Paypal, an option I love since I don’t have to give out my banking information.
+The buying and checkout process was straightforward and I was given the choice between paying with a credit card or with PayPal, an option I love since I don’t have to give out my banking information.